inflated-goboscript/inflated-goboscript.github.io/docs/inflator/usage/installing packages.md

 }
 ```

-1. Due to a [goboscript bug](https://github.com/aspizu/goboscript/issues/197), nested `%includes` is unstable.
-For now, you need to include every dependency separately.

 !!!
 Note

     If you ever want to update a package you are using, you can use `inflate install -U <pkg>` to upgrade it.